Most Serious Problems — Notices of Federal Tax Lien (NFTL)114

 Case Advocacy Appendices

-government’s interest in the property against subsequent purchasers, secured creditors,
+governments interest in the property against subsequent purchasers, secured creditors,

 and junior lien holders.